hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 }
 ```

-The result in an array of operations for DynamoDB.
+The result is an array of operations for DynamoDB.
 With one for every hour of the week this could be up to 168 operations in one request.
 If we were to loop through each of them individually our requests would likely time out.
 Luckily DynamoDB supports a `BatchWrite` operation, allowing up to 25 at one time.
 The [BatchWriteHelper](https://github.com/hammerspacecouk/tubealert.co.uk/blob/v2.0.0/src/helpers/BatchWriteHelper.js) has been written to do this.
 It takes an array of operations and breaks it into chunks of 25 to perform a `BatchWrite`.
 If, for any reason, one of the operations failed it is put back into the list to try again.
 It does all this using a recursive loop.

 ```javascript
 makeRequests(requests, inputTotal) {